Our perfect Austria Itinerary for 10 days includes detailed info about how to get around and recommended things to do in Austria.

 Have dinner at Bärenwirt before you check into your hotel.

 We stayed at an Airbnb apartment in Ainring, Germany.
 It’s around 7 km from the center of Salzburg.
-Gerhard was an amazing host and the apartment was sparklingly clean with the beautiful view of mountains.
+Gerhard was an amazing host and the apartment was sparklingly clean with a beautiful view of mountains.
 You can check it here.

 How to Get Around Salzburg